Would you say Winston Churchill was a Socialist Prime Minister?

 A fight where he came to power in 1940.
 Held, addressed and inspired the nation through near invasion in 1941.
 And kept a sceptical, though not entirely effective eye, on the Americans and Russians creating a new and cold world order through to 1945 – while some other people ran the country.
 Some Socialists.

 By 1940 Britain had had a coalition government for nearly a decade and would continue to have one until almost the end of World War Two.
 Pooling political talents to deal with the great economic depression of the early 30s, then through the years of appeasement and the returning war with Germany in 1939.
 So when Winston Churchill replaced Neville Chamberlain as Prime Minister in 1940 it wasn’t that strange that some Labour politicians would be in his cabinet.
 But what surprised many at the time was that they dominated it.
-While Churchill was running the war, Labour largely ran the country.
+While Churchill was running the war, he was a warrior remember, Labour largely ran the country.

 Labour figures like Clement Atlee, Ernest Bevin, Herbert Morrison, Ellen Wilkinson and Stafford Cripps dealt with health, food supplies, rationing and keeping industry and armaments production going.
 Together with working on ideas for what might make the country a better place once the war finally came to an end.